 We’d not even had time to finish celebrating that goal when the fans started cheering and singing like mad.
 My neighbor held up his phone.
 Sure enough, Newcastle had scored again against Tottenham.
 There were only five minutes remaining and Tottenham had 3 goals to make up.

-Around the time Tottenham was down 4-1 to Newcastle and Arsenal were up 3-0, I heard the special song I’d never heard before, a St. Totteringham’s Day special.
-We sang it nearly continuously from that time forward.
+Around the time Tottenham was down 4-1 to Newcastle and Arsenal were up 3-0, I heard a song from the fans that I’d never heard before, a St. Totteringham’s Day special.

 It’s happened again